e9x/backfr/Structure.md

 ### TypeScript

 TypeScript is used to compile JSX down to JavaScript that can be ran natively.
 Although only JSX needs to be compiled, this allows for TypeScript to be used.
+With this setup, you're able to write code only in JavaScript and it will be compiled according to the tsconfig.json (not transpiled!).

+The following settings are required in order to compile:

+- tsconfig.jsx = `react-jsx`
+- tsconfig.module = `esnext`

+Configuring package.json to use `"type": "module"` is not required because the .back folder is configured to be treated as an ESM project.

+Top-level async and import of ESM modules is supported.
+Back.js is ESM.

 ### Dotenv